 A vasectomy is usually performed in the office.
 You will need to stop all blood thinners 5 days prior to your procedure.
-These include but are not limited to: Aspirin, Aspirin containing products, Vitamin E, Fish Oil, herbal remedies, Plavix, Ibuprofen, naproxen, and arthritis medications.
+These include but are not limited to: Aspirin, Aspirin containing products, Vitamin E, Fish Oil, herbal remedies, Plavix, Xarelto, Pradaxa, Effient, Eliquis, Lovenox, Arixtra, Savaysa, ibuprofen, naproxen, and arthritis medications.
 If you are on Coumadin, please speak to your doctor for special instructions.
+If you are unsure of a certain medication being taken before the procedure, please contact your doctor.
 Your doctor may give you an IV or oral medicine to help you relax.
 Please wash your scrotum with an antibacterial soap the day of your procedure.
 Your doctor will use a local anesthetic to numb the area.
 It is normal to feel some pressure and tugging sensation during the procedure.
 After your vasectomy you should plan to rest for the remainder of the day and undertake no strenuous activity or heavy lifting for 48 hours.
 You can resume sexual activity in several days when the soreness and swelling has gone away.
 You will have a prescription for pain medicine.
 Ice packs for the next 48 hours should be used and are effective for pain.
-Scrotal support, either an athletic supporter or tight briefs, also help to minimize swelling and proved comfort.
-Your may shower 24 hours after your vasectomy.
+Scrotal support, either an athletic supporter or tight briefs, also help to minimize swelling and improve comfort.
+You may shower 24 hours after your vasectomy.
 You may notice some oozing of blood or fluid from the wounds.
 If this occurs, pinch the skin edges together with a gauze pad for five minutes.
 You may also notice some bruising and mild swelling.
 This is normal, but if you notice swelling such that your scrotum is tight or it extends up into your groin, then call your doctor.
 Apply any antibiotic ointment to the wound for the next several days.

 Even though a vasectomy is a common and safe procedure, there are some risks and complications possible.
 Bleeding is the most common problem and this is called a scrotal hematoma.
 If this is small, then it may resolve on its own.
 Sometimes, this may be large enough to require surgery with a general or spinal anesthetic.
 This surgery would be done to open the scrotum and let the blood out and control bleeding.
 Rarely this may involve loss of a testicle.